xsticcydev/OfficialStyleScriptGuide/README.md

    After the first line, the *properties* come in.
    There are a lot of properties we can change, in this case we change the background color.

    Before the : symbol we have our *property*.
-(List of all the properties and their 'shortcuts' at the bottom of this Guide)
+(List of all the shortcuts of the properties at the bottom of this Guide)

    After that we have our *value*.
 In most of the cases it's just a number or a string.
    But in this case we have a RGB value.
 The syntax of a RGB value is: (r(0-255),g(0-255),b(0-255))